 Do you have an interest in documentary film, creative nonfiction, long-form journalism or science communications?
 Then you’re invited to apply for an OSU Science Media Fellowship, a hands-on, paid learning experience for undergraduate and graduate students from across Oregon State University.
-(The application is closed until Fall 2020)

 This program is ideal for students in the sciences interested in developing communication skills or writers and filmmakers seeking strong topics and hands-on projects with video storytelling, or anyone with a knack for narrative and a strong interest in documentary film.

 This year, student fellows will have the exciting opportunity of working with OSU alum, photojournalist and former National Geographic Magazine editor Chris Johns, who will share a workshop on story selection, provide feedback on student project pitches and review rough cuts.

 Each fellow will also be assigned a mentor with film production experience throughout the duration of the program.

 Prior documentary filmmaking experience is helpful but not required.
 We will choose from both experienced and first-time filmmakers and aim to form a diverse cohort.

 The fellowships are open to undergraduate and graduate students from all colleges and Oregon State University locations in Corvallis, Bend, Newport and Portland.